jbonato1/ASTRA/README.md

 In this folder there is the script to download each dataset and organize datasets in different folders

 ## weights
-In this folder there is a script to download DNN weights used for benchmarking Astro3S
+In this folder there is a script to download DNN weights used for benchmarking Astro3S on dataset D1,D2,D3